richardkall/dotfiles/README.md

 $ rcup
 ```

-Put your customizations in dotfiles appended with `.local`:
+Put your customizations in the home folder and append them with `.local`: